Prestonjf/website-pf/README.md

 * View website-pf Lambda Cloudwatch logs for information regarding the application's APIs/back end.
 Log level can be set with environment variable "LOG_LEVEL".
 (DEBUG|INFO|ERROR)

 ### AWS Services Used
-- S3: Used to store react webapp static content.
+- S3: Used to store react webapp static content and content related to posts.
 Also used for serverless framework deployment storage.
 - Lambda: NodeJS processing engine to handle dynamic data requests.
+- DynamoDB: Database used to index and store metadata about posts.
 - API Gateway: Endpoint to handle api calls from the webapp.
+Secured with API Key and configured with Usage Plan to throttle requests.
 - Cloudfront: Used to securely host and quickly deliver static webapp content to the end users.
 - Secrets: Stores credentials and urls for website-pf lambda.
 - IAM: Custom role created for website-pf lambda in order to access needed services.